 Located in Taormina, on Via F. Paladini 3, Tischi Toschi creates the perfect authentic atmosphere with its old-fashioned décor and excellent local ingredients.
 The name of this traditional trattoria is a reference to Sicilian emigrants who return home having forgotten their local language and traditional customs.
 But is certainly not the case here, where the food and the presentation are more than appetizing.

 The prices are very friendly: 10 euros for antipasti, 12 euros for primi piatti, 15 euros for secondi, and 5 euros for dessert.
-We highly recommend to try Sarde a beccafico, sardines stuffed with pine nuts and fennel and served with lemon and orange… it’s so delicious!
-Also, big ravioli filled with ricotta and pecorino and topped with barely cooked tomatoes, parsley, and grated pecorino, are simply mouthwatering.
+We highly recommend trying Sarde a beccafico, sardines stuffed with pine nuts and fennel and served with lemon and orange… it’s so delicious!
+Also, big ravioli filled with ricotta and pecorino and topped with barely cooked tomatoes, parsley, and grated pecorino, is simply mouthwatering.
 Elegance and good taste characterize this beautiful place.

 Casa del Brodo

 In the old town centre of Palermo, you’ll found a lovely small restaurant, full of history and proper traditional food.
 The menu offered by Casa del Brodo is enriched with the skilfully harmonized tastes of the sea, with no recourse to anything that might affect wholesomeness and natural taste.
 Among the most requested courses is the frittella (broad beans, peas, artichokes and ricotta cheese), macco di fave (broad bean soup with fennel), casarecce (home pasta with sword-fish and aubergines, linguine con polpa di ricci (homemade pasta with sea urchin pulp), and Sicilian stuffed meat rolls… all of these tempting dishes are accompanied by the excellent wines stored in the restaurant cellar.
 Exquisite and friendly ambience!
 You can book your table online.